unaschneck/pydar/README.md

 Instrument information and naming conventions collected from the [Cassini Radar User Guide](https://pds-imaging.jpl.nasa.gov/documentation/Cassini_RADAR_Users_Guide_2nd_Ed_191004_cmp_200421.pdf)

+This material is based upon work supported by the National Science Foundation Graduate Fellowship under Grant No. 2141064.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the atuhors and do not neccessarily reflect the views of the National Science Foundation.

 ## Bug and Feature Request

 Submit a bug fix, question, or feature request as a [Github Issue](https://github.com/unaschneck/pydar/issues) or to ugschneck@gmail.com/cyschneck@gmail.com